jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Now, when you look at tax-codes, city by-laws, insurance rules, employment agreements, do you see dark majic designed to hold back upgrades and keep us in the Industrial Age forever?

+You can hold these levers of power in your hand!

 This final battle has an even more straightforward question.
 Do you appreciate your importance to life on Earth?
 Do you realize you must solve your problems with modern tools?
 Do you realize it's your natural right to have a happy life?

 If you don't, we're stuck using adaptions as out of place as camels trying to swim in the Amazon.
 Burning coal in the Sunshine State and driving to work in Boston blizzards, makes as much sense as forcing people to call into call-centers after a car crash, and depending on doctor writing to record our medical histories.